 "The excellent Italian localization of screen texts allows those that don’t know English to fully enjoy this title."
 Gamesurf.it - Naruto: The Broken Bond

 While working on Naruto I thought that the whole style guide/terminology extraction framework would have been ideal for working as a team, but I only took the plunge one year later, moved by three factors.

 While games were getting bigger and bigger, deadlines seemed to get shorter and shorter.
 Like it or not, titles you could translate alone were a dying breed.
 Also, games started to come with lots of small ancillary texts for website, updates and DLC to be translated very fast, making my 8 hours time shift with Europe increasingly problematic.
-Finally, Lehman’s bankruptcy lead to a very slow 2008, so it was really time to try something new.
+Finally, Lehman’s crash led to a very slow 2008, so it was really time to try something new.

 In January 2009 I joined forces with Antonio Vaccarino, which had been my project manager for Naruto, and Matteo Scarabelli, which I knew for reviewing his (pretty good!) entrance test for a client, and we embarked on our first team project… a shockingly awful budget game about astrology!